 Free HLS-compatible encoder for Dacast

 We are very proud to be the first online video platform to offer a FREE low latency HLS live stream encoding software.
 With this offering, we’re making affordable, high-performing, low latency streaming available for all broadcasters.

 This free application provides exceptional low latency streaming functionality to our users!
 The same software is only available elsewhere at prices starting at around $1,000 and more.

-The new DaCast HLS encoder is based on OBS Studio, an open-source live streaming encoder.
+The new Dacast HLS encoder is based on OBS Studio, an open-source live streaming encoder.
 And that means it includes all the great mixing and production tools that OBS offers, plus support for all the plugins and extensions that make OBS Studio so powerful.
-Finally, our HLS encoder is also backwards-compatible with RTMP.
+Finally, our HLS encoder is also backward-compatible with RTMP.

-Does this new HLS encoder mean more complicated configuration?
+Does this new HLS encoder mean a more complicated configuration?

 No. In fact, it will make setting up a live stream easier than ever before.
 Our customized HLS version of OBS Studio pre-defines many of the important settings.
 We’ve designed it to offer our broadcasters a smooth, streamlined experience.

 For example, all video quality settings have been pre-defined.
 We’ve included common quality presets that set CBR, keyframe interval, resolution, audio bitrate, and more.
 These pre-set features allow you to simply choose your quality level, and start low latency streaming right away.